 - Keep extra clothes close to bunk.
 AC at night gets cold!

 All in all a great experience, especially for a second class train.
-It was a cheap and a somewhat comfortable way to travel.
-I would not hesitate to do it again, although I would spend the extra baht given the choice of a first class sleeper.
+It was a cheap and somewhat comfortable way to travel.
+I would not hesitate to do it again, although I would spend the extra baht given the choice of a first-class sleeper.
+Again, book ahead!